realh/gbxutils/ScriptGuide.md

 ### copyBlocks(body, filter)

-`blocks` is a GbxBody or GbxFile.
+`body` is a GbxBody or GbxFile.
 It uses `filter` to select blocks and returns the selection as an array of `ChallengeBlock` objects.
 These blocks are copies of the originals.